kaischuygon/gltf_viewer/README.md

 Note 3: CMake can have problem handling path names that contain non-ASCII (international) characters.
 Assuming that you don't want to change your language settings, a simple fix is to move the gltf_viewer folder to a folder with only ASCII symbols in it's full path.

-Note 4: make sure that you check the C++ development option when install Visual Studio Community edition.
-Otherwise CMake will probably complain about not finding a compiler.

 ## Build instructions for macOS